trancaodua/rock-paper-scrissor-game/README.md

 ## Requirement

 Fork this [repo](https://github.com/trancaodua/rock-paper-scrissor-game) and read through the files.
 Often time , developers are required to work with an existing codebase and improve upon.
 This is one of that time.

+Repositories has 2 brank:
+- Requirement: has requirement.
+You will code on this brank.
+- Solution: has answer.

+Guide checkout requirement brank to code:
+- Step 1: clone repositories ````git clone````
+- Step 2: checkout requirement brank to do ````git checkout requirement````

+Guide checkout solution brank to check answer:
+- Step 1: checkout solution brank to do ````git checkout solution````

 You should only code in the designinated area.
 Using the VSC search function for "Your code here", you will see a list of all the placces that required your attention.